amingolnari/amingolnari.github.io/_pages/cv.md

 * **Machine Learning Specialist (Remote Researcher)**
   *Germany, Ruhr University Bochum, Biopsychology Laboratory*
   -	Analyzed fMRI and resting-state fMRI data to investigate and process medical datasets using SPM12 and FSL.
 Reviewed recent advancements in machine learning for neuroimaging to stay updated with evolving techniques.
-Supervised by Dr. Mehdi Behroozi.

 * **Machine Learning Teacher (Freelance)**
   *Iran, Shahrood University of Technology*